Rey-EL/public-portfolio/ecpi-coursework/cis101-computer-configuration-i/README.md

 # Computer Configuration I (CIS101)

 ## Course Overview
-This course provides an introduction to the major hardware and software components of computers, operating systems, and application software.
-Students will learn about hardware including bus systems, I/O interfaces, system resources, and CPUs.
-They will also learn about system software including operating systems, drivers, virtualization, and system security.
-Upon successful course completion students will be able to configure computer hardware and software, perform basic maintenance, and conduct data backup and recovery.
+In this foundational course, I gained a comprehensive introduction to the essential hardware and software components that constitute modern computer systems.
+I explored the intricacies of computer architecture, including bus systems, I/O interfaces, system resources, and central processing units (CPUs).
+My studies extended to system software, where I learned about operating systems, device drivers, virtualization concepts, and fundamental system security principles.
+Through practical application, I developed the ability to configure computer hardware and software, perform routine maintenance, and execute critical data backup and recovery procedures.

 ## Key Learning Outcomes
-- Basic introduction to computers
+- **Computer Fundamentals:** Acquired a solid understanding of computer basics, including the characteristics and operational principles of various computer components.
-- Describe the characteristics and basic operations of computer components.
+- **Hardware-Software Interaction:** Mastered the interactions between hardware and software, enabling effective system diagnosis and optimization.
-- Describe the interactions of hardware and software
+- **Hardware Installation and Configuration:** Successfully performed hardware installations and configurations for both desktop and mobile devices, demonstrating practical assembly and setup skills.
-- Perform hardware installations and configurations for desktops and mobile devices.
+- **System Maintenance and Troubleshooting:** Developed proficiency in maintaining, diagnosing, and troubleshooting issues across diverse computer and mobile device platforms.
-- Maintain, diagnose and troubleshoot computers and mobile devices.
+- **Data Management:** Gained hands-on experience in data backup and recovery, ensuring data integrity and system resilience.

 ## Technologies and Tools
 - BIOS/UEFI